 Which Eukaryotic Cell Cycle Event Is Missing In Binary Fission

-Let's explore the fascinating world of cell division, comparing and contrasting the intricate eukaryotic cell cycle with the simpler binary fission process in prokaryotes.
-We'll delve into which specific eukaryotic cell cycle events are absent in binary fission, shedding light on the fundamental differences in how these two types of cells replicate.
+Let's explore the fascinating world of cell division, comparing and contrasting the detailed eukaryotic cell cycle with the simpler binary fission process in prokaryotes.
+We'll break down which specific eukaryotic cell cycle events are absent in binary fission, shedding light on the fundamental differences in how these two types of cells replicate.

 Binary Fission vs. Eukaryotic Cell Cycle: A Comparative Overview